hiwad-aziz/ros2_mpu9250_driver/README.md

 # MPU9250 Driver for ROS2
 This repository contains a ROS2 package that interfaces with an MPU9250 sensor over I2C.
-The sensor is calibrated on node startup (sensor needs to be on a plane with z-axis up and should not be moved during calibration).
+The accelerometer and gyroscope are calibrated on node startup (sensor needs to be on a plane with z-axis up and should not be moved during calibration).
 Calibration can be turned off in the parameters file.
-The output is an IMU ROS message but the quaternion part is currently set to zero.
+The orientation is calculated from accelerometer and magnetometer measurements and is currently unfiltered.

 ## Dependencies
 -  libi2c-dev